NLaw52/Task-Timer/README.md

    <img src="https://user-images.githubusercontent.com/116110636/234711481-72a52814-84b1-4078-85a9-fdbb85a320b5.png" width="400">
   </p>

   * Click the pause button to stop a task's timer.
 The cell will revert its color and the "Current Session" label will disappear.
-The time that elasped in the session is added to the "Total Time" description accumulating time over all the previous sessions.
+The time that elasped in the session is added to the "Total Time" description which accumulates over all previous sessions.
   <p align="center">
    <img src="https://user-images.githubusercontent.com/116110636/234712262-209429dd-4a1d-4991-afe9-39a3f921a83e.png" width="400">
   </p>